my-language-skills/simple-metadata/readme.txt

 = Hot to test? =
 Be sure to test your structured data using the [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool/u/0/) during development, and the [Search Console Structured Data report](https://www.google.com/webmasters/tools/structured-data?pli=1) after deployment, to monitor the health of your pages, which might break after deployment due to templating or serving issues.

+Still under development, [Google Rich cards test](https://search.google.com/test/rich-results) can help you with  the test.

 = What is Schema.org? =
 [Schema.org](http://schema.org/) is a collaborative, community activity with a mission to create, maintain, and promote schemas for [structured data](https://moz.com/learn/seo/schema-structured-data) on the Internet, on web pages, in email messages, and beyond.